rows/hiring/job descriptions/Customer Success Manager_Berlin.md

 1. Email, phone contacts.
 1. Also send three (3x) 1-hour slots of availability in the next 3-5 days.

 You will interview with the two Founders and some tech team members.
-You will also build something awesome with dashdash :)
+You will also build something awesome with Rows :)